Sklover & Company, LLC

 Client as a Person, First

 Most of our clients have been with us for a number of years, during which time we have worked with them on a number of career transitions.
-Over that time, we come to know them as individuals, with unique values, work styles, long-term goals, health and family circumstances.
+Over that time, we come to know them as individuals, with unique values, work styles, and long-term goals.
 It is almost always the case that we share values, perspectives, insistence on integrity, preference for clarity and tendency toward simplicity.
 That is how we work best with our clients, and they with us, for mutual benefit.

 Preparation and Planning

 “The more data, the better the decision.”
 If and when we are advised that a possible transition has appeared on the horizon, we take the preemptive steps we find to be wisest, including (a) casual conversation with our clients about their thoughts, hopes and concerns, and (b) review of applicable documentation.
 As wise judgments take time to develop and ripen, the sooner the better is our preferred way.
 We assemble for each client a unique “Plan” for moving forward, to be adjusted as new “data” is received, thus as ready as possible for any circumstance that might arise.

 Method of Engagement